 Your dog may have worms.
 Check their poop and if there are any tiny white dots in it, that’s a sign of worms.
 Of course, they may still have them and you don’t see the dots.
 Preventing dog worms is not as hard as you think.

 Viral or Bacterial Infection

 Just like people can pick up a virus or bacterial infection, so can dogs.
 Usually, this will run its course with a little rest and care.
 Just keep an eye out for dehydration which can happen quickly in small dogs.

 There are more serious viruses that require immediate medical care such as parvovirus.
 This is most common in young, unvaccinated puppies.

 Recent life changes, being left alone too long and other stressors can cause diarrhea. called stress colitis.

 Diseases or other Health Issues

-Heart issues, liver and pancreas problems cancer and other serious health issues can cause diarrhea so if your dog has chronic diarrhea, please see a vet as soon as possible.
+Organ dysfunction, pancreatitis, inflammatory diseases, and other problems such as cancer.
+If your dog has chronic diarrhea, please see a vet as soon as possible.

 The Color of Dog Poop